ccorbin17/vendor/README.md

 ```

 ## Troubleshooting Tips
+If yarn start doesn't work:
+- Type yarn into conda.
+This will kickstart yarn to finish installation.
+It take a couple mins for it to install.

 If your updates are not showing up:
 1) Check to make sure that you are using a browser that supports React.
 Internet Explorer is a toss up, try to use Chrome or Firefox.
 2) Refresh the page manually.
 While the page will usually update on its own, a hard refresh can help to show updates quickly.